Marianne Boruch: Awards

 Her poetry collection, The Book of Hours published in 2013 by Copper Canyon Press, won the 2013 Kingsley Tufts Poetry Award.
-Her most recent collection, Eventually One Dreams the Real Thing, was published in 2016 by Copper Canyon Press.
+Her most recent collection, Bestiary Dark, was published in 2021 by Copper Canyon Press.

 Her awards include fellowships from the Guggenheim Foundation, and the National Endowment for the Arts, and residencies at MacDowell, Yaddo, The Anderson Center (Red Wing, MN), Hall Farm, Djerassi, and the Rockefeller Foundation's Bellagio Center.

-She's been a Visiting Artist at the American Academy in Rome, and an Artist-in-Residence at two National Parks, Denali and Isle Royale.
-She was awarded a Fulbright/Visiting Professorship at the University of Edinburgh, Scotland in 2012, as well as a fellowship in that University's Institute for Advanced Studies in the Humanities.
-In 2019, she was appointed as a Senior Fulbright Scholar to the University of Canberra, Australia.